-Even so, getting it done in a timely manner is important so you don’t miss out on crucial financial aid.
+Even so, getting your FAFSA form done in a timely manner is important so you don’t miss out on crucial financial aid.
 That's because the FAFSA isn’t only for federal aid.
 Colleges also use it to determine state and institutional aid, and some private scholarships also require the form.

 In other words, the FAFSA can open doors to all kinds of cash.
-Don’t assume you don’t qualify, even if you’re a higher earner.
+Don’t assume you don’t qualify for financial aid, even if you’re a higher earner — but if you’re just now filling it out now for next fall, you may have missed out on state and institutional aid.
 Here’s what to know about the three types of deadlines:

-The federal deadline lines up with the end of the academic year
+The federal FAFSA deadline falls at the end of the academic year

 State FAFSA deadlines vary widely

 State financial aid — for students applying to colleges in their home state — is another important source of financial aid, and these deadlines fall much earlier than the federal deadline.
 Some states even award aid on a first-come, first-served basis, so you should apply as early as possible, regardless of the deadline.
-Thirteen states, including Washington, Oregon, Illinois and Indiana, recommend submitting your FAFSA as soon after Oct.
+Thirteen states recommend submitting your FAFSA as soon after Oct.
 1 as possible for access to certain grants.
-Other state deadlines range from February to May.
+They are Alaska, Georgia, Illinois, Indiana, Kentucky, Nevada, North Carolina, North Dakota, Oregon, South Carolina, Vermont, Virginia, and Washington.
+Other state deadlines range from February to October of the following year.

 “State financial aid programs vary enormously,” says Jeff Levy, co-founder of BigJ Educational Consulting.
 “The programs are different, the award amounts are different, the deadlines are different, and which schools will accept them are different.”